AzzaouiAlae/vlc_mlx/README.md

 # vlc\_mlx

 A small, easy-to-use wrapper that integrates VLC media playback with `mlx`.
-Use `vlc_mlx` to render video frames and play audio inside an `mlx` application with a minimal, flag-driven API.
+`vlc_mlx` lets you render video frames and play audio inside an `mlx` application via a minimal, flag-driven API.

 ---